CadenzaProject/cadenzaproject.github.io/docs/clip1/data_baseline/clip1_data.md

 :::note[Highly Unintelligible Words Case]
 In the ground truth, there are a small number of phrases containing highly unintelligible words where the annotator was unable to pick up the word.
 These words were marked as **?**.
-We accepted this small number of cases as they represent very unintelligible phrases and with the assumption that that specific word will always be incorrect.
+We accepted this because they represent very unintelligible phrases that occur with sung language.
+In these cases, the intelligibility can never be 1.
-Note that this is just for a few number of samples where the max intelligibility will never be 1.
 :::

 ## B. Training, validation and evaluation data